alinnegrut/checkingemailsecurity/README.md

 <b><h3>3.
 Availability analysis:</h3></b>

-- Verifying how the email service ensures the accessibility of your account and messages.
+- Verifying how the email service ensures the accessibility of the account and messages.

 While using this email, direct login on the yahoo.com website is one of the access methods.
 Other methods for accessing the account and messages include: